Referendum aims to solve Spring Valley Fire Department’s financial woes

 There’s no doubt the SVFD is needed and kept busy.

-“People are paying the minimum now and yes, it will be a little bit of an increase, but you need a fire department.
+“People are paying the minimum now and, yes, it will be a little bit of an increase, but you need a fire department.
 It’s just like every city needs its schools, its police, its ambulances.
 It benefits our community and (through mutual aid) the communities around us.”

-That may amount to about $60 more per year for a $125,000 home.
+That may amount to an additional $60 per year for a $125,000 home.

 Have a Question about this article?